Parabolic gap theorems for the Yang-Mills energy: Introduction

 \subsection{Deformation to flat connections on general Riemannian manifolds}

-We have the following parabolic gap statement for the Morrey norm of the full curvature. \begin{thm} Let $G$ be a compact Lie group and \(M\) a compact Riemannian manifold of dimension $n \geq 4.$ There exists a constant $\delta_1 > 0,$ depending only on $G$ and the geometry of $M,$ as follows.
-Suppose that \(A_0\) is a connection on a principal $G$-bundle \(P \to M\) with
+We have the following parabolic gap statement for the Morrey norm of the full curvature. \begin{thm} Let \(M\) be a compact Riemannian manifold of dimension $n \geq 4.$ There exists a constant $\delta_1 > 0,$ depending only on $\rk(E)$ and the geometry of $M,$ as follows.
+Suppose that \(A_0\) is a connection on \(E \to M\) with

 Then the solution $A(t)$ of (\ref{ymf}) with $A(0) = A_0$ exists for all time and converges smoothly as \(t \to \infty\) to a flat connection.

 Moreover, the space of flat connections is a neighborhood deformation retract of the space of all connections. \end{thm}